thirumurthis/Learnings/K8s/K8s_Kind/create_cluster_access_from_windows_host.md

     protocol: TCP
 ```

-- Using the config file to the kind CLI
+- KIND CLI command to use the config file

 ```
 > kind create cluster --name=test --config=.\kind_cluster.yaml
 ```

-#### Context info after the KIND cluster is created
+- List of context created after the KIND cluster is created

 ![image](https://user-images.githubusercontent.com/6425536/199400230-f65e22a1-f65a-46cc-92f9-b7bf10201d58.png)

 > **INFO:-**
 >
-> After deployment Kind automatically merges the configuration to the Kube config file, so we can use kubectl command directly.
+> After cluster deployed the KIND kube config is automatically merged to the kubectl kube config file, so we can use kubectl command directly to access the context.

+- Command that lists the contexts after the KIND cluster is created
-- Command to list the context, `*` indicates the kubectl uses that as current context
+- `*` indicates the kubectl is using it as current context

 ```
 $ kubectl config get-contexts